angelaccenture/mydemo/README.md

 ## Angel Status
 1. UE support (Mostly done, need to fix images and multi class names)
+2. Updated Advanced Tabs so that it can be included as Frag or stand alone on a page with other blocks (author preference)
-2. IP - Full template support to control blocks shown in UE (like xcom)
+3. IP - Full template support to control blocks shown in UE (like xcom)
-3. NTH - Be able to lock blocks down to template so that author can't delete them
+4. NTH - Be able to lock blocks down to template so that author can't delete them
-4. IP - Section grid system (full support like AEM standard)
+5. IP - Section grid system (full support like AEM standard)
-5. IP - Get more tools like tagger, etc.
+6. IP - Get more tools like tagger, etc.

 # Author Kit